John A. Deighton

 Harold M. Brierley Professor of Business Administration

-Professor John Deighton is the Harold M. Brierley Professor of Business Administration at Harvard Business School.
+John Deighton is the Harold M. Brierley Professor of Business Administration at Harvard Business School.
 He is an authority on consumer behavior and marketing, with a focus on digital and direct marketing.
-He initiated and has led the HBS Executive Education program in digital marketing as well as the elective MBA course, Digital Marketing Strategy.
+He initiated and has led the HBS Executive Education program in digital marketing and taught the elective MBA course, Digital Marketing Strategy.

 He is the immediate past editor of the Journal of Consumer Research, a leading outlet for scholarly research on consumer behavior, and was the founding co-editor of the Journal of Interactive Marketing, which reports academic research on marketing and the Internet.
-He is the Executive Director of the Marketing Science Institute, a board member of the Direct Marketing Education Foundation, and a Director of the Berkman Center for Internet and Society at Harvard University.
+He is the immediate past Executive Director of the Marketing Science Institute, a member of the Chairman’s Advisory Council of Marketing Edge, and a Director of the Berkman Center for Internet and Society at Harvard University.
 He has been with HBS since 1994 and received the Greenhill Award for outstanding service to the school.

 Marketing Intrusion and Consumer Resistance